How to set up a fitness tracker or smartwatch

 It's also important to make sure you dry the band and your skin properly if you wear your device in the shower or pool or after doing exercise that leaves your skin sweaty.

-And, while you should wear it as often as possible, so it can build up as comprehensive a picture as it can, you should also leave it off to give your skin a break every so often.
+And, while you should wear it as often as possible, so it can build up as comprehensive a picture as it can, you should also leave it off every so often to give your skin a break.